rcdevhub/air-quality/README.md

 ### Trends

-Seasonal trends are somwhat unclear from the data.
+Seasonal trends were somewhat unclear from the data.
 Autocorrelation and partial autocorrelation plots on the target time series are shown below and indicate strong time-based correlations, with daily peaks at 24 and 48 hours.

 <img src="plots/isl_acf.png" width="420" height="280" /><img src="plots/isl_pacf.png" width="420" height="280" />